Pennine Way Companion

 From left to right:

-Michael Joseph ceased publication of the guidebooks in January 2003.
-Less than a month later, Frances Lincoln won the bid to republish them again.
-Wainwright’s works of art returning to their rightful home in Kendal was a special occasion.
-Unfortunately, The Pennine Way Companion would not be among them.
+In January 2003, Michael Joseph halted the publication of the guidebooks.
+In less than a month, Frances Lincoln successfully secured the bid to republish them.
+Wainwright’s artistic works’ homecoming to Kendal was a momentous occasion.
+However, it was regrettable that The Pennine Way Companion would not be included.

 From left to right:

-Chris began the fieldwork for the Pennine Way Companion – Second Edition at Middleton-in-Teesdale in May 2010.
-After spending many months on this iconic trail, the revisions were completed in January 2012.
+Chris began fieldwork for the Pennine Way Companion – Second Edition in Middleton-in-Teesdale in May 2010.
+After dedicating numerous months to traversing this iconic trail, the revisions were finalised in January 2012.

-In the summer of 2023, Chris returned to the Pennine Way at Teesdale for the first time in thirteen years to retrace his steps along the River Tees to Low Force, High Force and Langdon Beck.
+In the summer of 2023, Chris revisited the Pennine Way at Teesdale, retracing his steps along the River Tees to Low Force, High Force, and Langdon Beck.
+This return marked his first revisit to these locations in 13 years.

 From left to right:

-Pennine Way Companion ‘enlarged type’ (low gsm paper), Frances Lincoln 2009
+Pennine Way Companion (RE) low gsm paper, F. Lincoln 2009

-Pennine Way Companion ‘enlarged type’ (high gsm paper), Frances Lincoln 2009
+Pennine Way Companion (RE) high gsm paper, F. Lincoln 2009

 <<>>

-My wife and I completed the Pennine Way in 2013, and this trail won us over.
-Traversing through the numerous iconic and spectacular locations was an absolute joy.
-The many moorland sections’ were a great escape from civilisation, and you felt at one with nature.
-The problems of everyday life just seemed to dissolve away.
-I cannot recommend it enough to those who have not yet walked the Pennine Way.
-The exhilarating experience will leave a positive mark that will resonate with you for the rest of your life.
+My wife and I completed the Pennine Way in 2013, and this trail captivated our hearts.
+Journeying through its myriad iconic and breathtaking locations brought us great joy.
+The expansive moorland sections provided the perfect escape from civilisation and a profound connection with nature, where everyday concerns disappeared.
+Improved paths and increased accommodation options have enhanced the overall experience.
+I wholeheartedly recommend it to those not yet embarked on the Pennine Way.
+This unforgettable adventure will leave a lasting, positive imprint that will resonate throughout your life.

 Back to top of page